gemfire/gemfire-developer-website/content/blog/fast-and-easy-testing-with-gemfire-and-testcontainers.md

 ---
 title: Fast and Easy Testing with GemFire and Testcontainers
 description: Make testing with GemFire clusters a breeze by leveraging the power of Testcontainers.
-description: Fast and Easy Testing with GemFire and Testcontainers
 date: 2023-07-10
 lastmod: 2023-07-10
 team: